antonyhaman/podegen/README.md

 @PageObject(flavour = Flavours.Selenide, strategy = Strategies.PageFactory, prefix = "PO_", packages = "com.example.test")
 ```

-2. Put page object template files into your `resources` folder in the following format:
+2. Put page object template files into `resources` folder of the same source root as the class annotated with `@PageObject`, for example, if the class annotated with `@PageObject` is located in the `src/main` directory, then the page object template files should be placed in the `src/main/resources` directory.
+Page object template files should be in the following format:

   <details>
      <summary>Yaml</summary>